 Historically, we have funded our operations and capital expenditures primarily through equity issuances and cash generated from our operations.
 Although we currently anticipate that our existing cash and cash equivalents and cash flow from operations will be sufficient to meet our cash needs for the foreseeable future, we may require additional financing.
-We evaluate financing opportunities from time to time, and our ability to obtain financing will depend, among other things, on our development efforts, business plans, operating performance and condition of the capital markets at the time we seek financing.
+We evaluate financing opportunities from time to time, and our ability to obtain financing will depend, among other things, on our development efforts, business plans, operating performance, and condition of the capital markets at the time we seek financing.
 We cannot assure you that additional financing will be available to us on favorable terms when required, or at all.
-If we raise additional funds through the issuance of equity or equity-linked or debt securities, those securities may have rights, preferences or privileges senior to the rights of our Class A common stock, and our stockholders may experience dilution.
+If we raise additional funds through the issuance of equity or equity-linked or debt securities, those securities may have rights, preferences,